braidchat/braidbot/README.md

 ## Deploying Your Bot

-Once you have your bot ready, you can create an executable using `raco exe main.rkt -o mycoolbot`.
+Once you have your bot ready, you can create an executable using `raco exe -o mycoolbot main.rkt`.

 Then to create a standalone executable, with the libraries bundled in, use `raco distribute`, like: